musevlt/mpdaf/doc/cube.rst

      ...:     ha_ew[p,q] = ew

   In [1]: plt.figure()

   @savefig Cube11.png width=2in
   In [5]: cont_flux.plot(title="continuum mean flux (%s)"%cont_flux.unit, colorbar='v')

   In [6]: ha_flux.unit = sp.unit * sp.wave.unit

   In [1]: plt.figure()

   @savefig Cube12.png width=2in
   In [7]: ha_flux.plot(title="Ha line total flux (%s)"%ha_flux.unit, colorbar='v')

   In [8]: ha_ew.mask_selection(np.where((ima1.data)<4000))

   In [9]: ha_ew.unit = ha_flux.unit / cont_flux.unit

   In [1]: plt.figure()

   @savefig Cube13.png width=2in
   In [10]: ha_ew.plot(title="Ha line ew (%s)"%ha_ew.unit, colorbar='v')

+  @suppress
+  In [1]: ha_flux = None ; cont_flux = None ; ha_ew = None

 Loop over all images
 ====================

 In this section, we are going to process our datacube in spatial direction.
 We consider the datacube as a collection of monochromatic images and we process each of them.
 For each monochromatic image we apply a convolution by a gaussian kernel.

 .. ipython::
   :okwarning:

   @suppress
   In [5]: setup_logging(stream=sys.stdout)

   # data and variance arrays read from the file (extension DATA and STAT)
-  In [2]: cube = Cube('../data/sdetect/minicube.fits')
+  In [6]: cube = Cube('../data/obj/Central_Datacube_bkg.fits')

 First, we use the image iterator `iter_ima <mpdaf.obj.iter_ima>`:

 .. ipython::
+  :verbatim:

   In [1]: from mpdaf.obj import iter_ima